Alpeshgarg/SDE_API_Round_WorkIndia/README.md

 6. **Test the API Endpoints:**

-    Use Postman or a similar tool to test the following routes:
+    Let's test the following routes using Postman or any equivalent tool

     - **User Registration:** `POST /auth/register`
     - **User Login:** `POST /auth/login`